oba11/python-gist/README.md

 * Deleting gists
 * Listing gists

-* Getting an OAuth token using a username and password first - more console friendly
 * Reading gist from stdin
+* Refactor token handling

+* *Done* - Getting an OAuth token using a username and password first - more console friendly
+* *Done* - Getting token from existing authorisation
+* *Done* - Getting token